wanchu2733/a_maze_ing/README.md

 EXIT=2,9
 # Name of the output file
 OUTPUT_FILE=maze.txt
-# True if there is one path to the exit, False if multiple may exist
+# 'True' if there is one path to the exit, 'False' if multiple may exist
 PERFECT=True
-# Seed used to generate maze layout
+# Seed used to generate maze layout (must be an int)
 SEED=1
-# Algorithm used to get to result
+# Algorithm used to get to result (either 'dfs' or 'prims')
 ALGORITHM=dfs
 ```